 Vicia faba is a familiar legume consumed by millions of people.
-The flower in itself is very unique and attractive. the seeds and plants are commonly known as Faba Bean, Fava Bean, or Broad Bean.
-Though I have been familiar with fava bean which is a high protein legume, since childhood, I had never seen the plant until a recent walk in London where I saw it planted in a border on the sidewalk.
+The flower in itself is very unique and attractive, and the seeds and plants are commonly known as Faba Bean, Fava Bean, or Broad Bean.
+Though I have been familiar with the fava bean, which is a high protein legume, since childhood, I had never seen the plant until a recent walk in London where I saw it planted in a border on the sidewalk.

 Fava bean is similar to Lima bean, and they are flat.
-They are sometimes also known as English Beans, European Beans, Pigeon Peas, Tick Beans, Tick Peas, and even Windsor Beans, many of these names also refer to different varieties which produce slightly different sized or colored beans.
+They are sometimes also known as English Beans, European Beans, Pigeon Peas, Tick Beans, Tick Peas, and even Windsor Beans, many of these names also refer to different varieties that produce slightly different-sized or colored beans.

-The plant is an erect herb that can grow up to 2 meters or 6 feet high.
+The plant is an erect herb.
+It grows up to 2 meters or 6 feet high.
 Broad Bean fixes nitrogen.
-Vicia faba has oblong green leaves that are arranged alternately.
-The flowers are fragrant and white in color but they have a black or dark spot on them.
-They are similar in look to the pea flower.
-They appear in clusters and appear toward the top of the stem.
+Vicia faba has oblong green leaves which are arranged alternately.
+The flowers are fragrant and white but they have a black or dark spot on them.
+They look similar to the pea flower and grow in clusters.
+They appear toward the top of the stem.

-This is an annual plant the flowers in spring and summer.
+Vicia faba is an annual plant.
+It flowers in spring and summer.
 It is easy to grow.
-Plant it in the sun in a moist, fertile but well-drained soil.
-You can plant them in autumn, for a spring crop or alternate it throughout the year so you can benefit from the seeds in different seasons.
-Tall varieties need to be staked as they will not be able to easily support the weight and sheltering them also does help.
+Grow it in the sun.
+Plant it in moist, fertile but well-drained soil.
+You can plant them in autumn, for a spring crop.
+Alternate it throughout the year so you can benefit from the seeds in different seasons.
+Tall varieties need to be staked.
+They will not be able to easily support the weight.
+Sheltering them also does help.

-Propagate Vicia faba ‘The Sutton’ is a dwarf from seed.
-Watch out for pea and bean weevil, Black aphids, if you pinch the tips of the shoots it could help reduce the chances of black aphid infestation.
-Also, look out for Broad Bean Rust and Broad Bean Chocolate Spot.
-Large bumble-bees enjoy these flowers.
+Propagate Vicia faba ‘The Sutton’ from seed.
+Watch out for pea and bean weevil, Black aphids.
+Pinch the tips of the shoots and that could help reduce the chances of black aphid infestation.
+Also, watch out for Broad Bean Rust and Broad Bean Chocolate Spot.
+Large bumblebees enjoy these flowers.